magnusrodseth/disaster-tweets/assignment-2/README.md

 ## 1. Implement the preprocessing

 We started by removing features, according to what was outlined in assignment 1.
 Additionally, we removed the `location` feature to preserve the privacy of the users and because it is not particularly relevant to determing whether a tweet is related to a disaster.
-Next, we removed rows with a confidence threshold below `1.0`.
+Next, we removed rows with a confidence threshold below `0.7`.

 Next, we preprocessed the textual data.
 We cleaned up the `keyword` column, ensuring that all keywords were lower case, and that all keywords were separated by a single space.
 For comparison, some keywords were on the format `airplane%20accident`, which should be `airplane accident`.

 Furthermore, we cleaned the `text` column.
 The first part of this included removing links, line breaks, extra spaces, special characters and punctuation.
 Next, we removed English stopwords.

 Finally, we lemmatized the text.
+Lemmatization is the process of reducing words to their base or dictionary form, considering their context and meaning.
+For example, "running" becomes "run" and "better" becomes "good."

 When handling categorical data, we removeds rows with a `choose_one` value of `Can't decide`, according to what was outlined in assignment 1.
 Next, we mapped the `choose_one` values `Relevant` and `Not Relevant` to `1` and `0`, respectively.
 This was stored in a new feature, called `target`.